bwz3rbot/Youtube-Uploader/README.md

 __Youtube-Uploader__ exports a single function: *upload*, and class: __Video__, which when used together will allow a developer to upload videos to Youtube.

-The instructions in this readme will guide you through the process of setting up an application in the Google Developer Console.
-Once you have your application created you will generate an OAuth2 client in the __Developer Console__, download the client as a json file and paste it into the code.

 # Usage <a name="usage"></a>